ARMmbed/uvisor/docs/core/PORTING.md

         <code>.uninitialized</code>
       </td>
       <td>
-        It is not strictly speaking a uVisor region, but this should go in the linker script to make sure that data can be passed to the execution environment across soft reboots.
-This section is never touched by the C/C++ library initialization, and it's used by our testing framework.
+        It is not, strictly speaking, a uVisor region but should go in the linker script, so data can pass to the execution environment across soft reboots.
+The C/C++ library initialization never touches this section, but the testing framework uses it.
       </td>
     </tr>
   </tbody>
 </table>

-All these sections and their sub-regions must be preceded and followed by symbols that describe their boundaries, as shown in the template.
+All these sections and their subregions must start and end with symbols that describe their boundaries, as the template shows.
 Note that all symbols prefixed with `.keep` must end up in the final memory map even if they are not explicitly used.

-Once uVisor is active it maintains its own vector table, which the rest of the code can only interact with through uVisor APIs.
-As shown in the script above, we still suggest to leave the standard vector table in flash, so that if uVisor is disabled any legacy mechanism for interrupt management still works.
-This is the same reason why we need an `SRAM_OFFSET` as well, as it reserves the space for relocation of the original OS vector table.
+Once uVisor is active, it maintains its own vector table, which the rest of the code can only interact with through uVisor APIs.
+As the script above shows, we still suggest to leave the standard vector table in flash so that if uVisor is disabled, any legacy mechanism for interrupt management still works.
+This is the same reason we need an `SRAM_OFFSET`; it reserves the space for relocation of the original OS vector table.

-The heap boundaries need to be provided (`__uvisor_heap_start` and `__uvisor_heap_end`), as they are used by the uVisor allocator APIs.
-The uVisor allocator APIs are available even when uVisor is not strictly supported on a platform, although in that case no security feature is provided.
-See below for more information.
+The heap boundaries need to be provided (`__uvisor_heap_start` and `__uvisor_heap_end`) because the uVisor allocator APIs use them.
+The uVisor allocator APIs are available even when uVisor is not strictly supported on a platform, but in that case, there is no security feature.

 > **Note**: After making the necessary changes to your linker script, `HEAP_SIZE` becomes the minimum heap size.
 The heap will grow to fill all available RAM between the stack and data sections.
-If there is not enough room for the minimum heap size, the linker will generate an error.
+If there is not enough room for the minimum heap size, the linker generates an error.
 The reason for this change is to ease transitioning applications from the legacy heap to the [uVisor page heap](https://github.com/ARMmbed/uvisor/blob/master/docs/api/manual/UseCases.md#tier-1-page-allocator); after an application is fully transitioned to the [uVisor page heap](https://github.com/ARMmbed/uvisor/blob/master/docs/api/manual/UseCases.md#tier-1-page-allocator), the legacy heap is no longer required and can have a `HEAP_SIZE` size of 0.

-Finally, note that at the end of the linker script the physical boundaries for the memories (flash/SRAM) populated by uVisor are also provided.
+Finally, note that at the end of the linker script, the physical boundaries for the memories (flash/SRAM) uVisor populates are also provided.

 ### Library deployment
 [Go to top](#overview)

-The uVisor code-base is embedded in [ARMmbed/mbed-os](https://github.com/ARMmbed/mbed-os), and can be found at `features/FEATURE_UVISOR`.
+The uVisor codebase is embedded in [ARMmbed/mbed-os](https://github.com/ARMmbed/mbed-os), and you can find it at `features/FEATURE_UVISOR`.
 This module is a glue layer library that translates the [ARMmbed/uvisor](https://github.com/ARMmbed/uvisor) core and APIs into a file structure that is compatible with mbed OS:

 ```
 mbed